Who shall speak the secret of impassive earth? Who bind it to us?

 Here I grew up—the studs and rafters are grown parts of me.

-(I suppose the pink nipples of the breasts of women with whom I shall sleep will touch the side of my face the same,
+(I suppose the pink nipples of the breasts of women with whom I shall sleep will touch the side of my face the same, will taste the same to my lips,

 But this is the nipple of a breast of my mother, always near and always divine to me, her true child and son, whatever comes.)